an-liu1/Organ_Donation_Laravel/README.md

 ![image](https://github.com/an-liu1/organ_donation/raw/master/public/Diagram.png)

 This image shows the main structure of this project!
+This project is divided into two sections facing to users(home, admin) and administrators(super admin) respectively!

 ## Getting Started